KalyaniGunnam/backend-learnings/notes/01-why-to-learn-java.md

 Java is widely used in various fields, **from web development to enterprise applications** .
 To understand why Java is essential, let’s look at an example:

-Imagine you're visiting the Flipkart homepage and click the login button, you are prompted to enter your mobile number.
+**Imagine you're visiting the Flipkart homepage and clicking the login button**

+-you are prompted to enter your mobile number.
 The system checks whether the mobile number entered is valid or not:
   - If the mobile number is invalid, an error message will appear.
   - If the mobile number is valid, an OTP (One-Time Password) will be sent to your mobile.

 After receiving the OTP, you must enter it:
 - If the OTP is incorrect, the system will display an error message indicating that the OTP is invalid.